 1. Coordinate clothing

 When my girls were younger, I always did matching Christmas and Easter dresses.
 It’s just one of those things that moms of all girls often do—and it brought me great joy to do it.
-I think having them in matching dresses in our Christmas cards always looked wonderful, and if The Maestro and I were also in the photo, we would try to coordinate the colors we were wearing with their dresses.
+I think having them in matching dresses in our Christmas cards always looked wonderful, and if my husband and I were also in the photo, we would try to coordinate the colors we were wearing with their dresses.

 Now that my two eldest daughters are teenagers, they wouldn’t be caught dead dressing exactly alike.
 And while I still buy them new dresses for Christmas, their Christmas dresses haven’t been featured in the last several Christmas cards because they didn’t coordinate and therefore wouldn’t photograph as well.

-For photos to look their best, you have to coordinate both color and style.
+For photos to look their best, you should coordinate both color and style.
 Coordinating style just means that you don’t want Dad wearing a suit while the kids are in jeans.
 Either everyone dresses up in Sunday best or everyone wears a more casual look.
 Similarly, you don’t want one person in shorts while everyone else is wearing pants.
 Think cohesive in style and you’ll be just fine.

 You’ll want to avoid styles that include a lot of patterns or big logos, as those will detract from your photos, even if the clothes look great on your kids.
 I also recommend staying away from the whole white + denim look because it is difficult to photograph it well.